EYES WIDE SHUT ANALYSIS - PART THREE

 It was difficult for me to grab some photos of Jon Rubin's apartment from Hi, Mom! as there's a lot of quick cutting and we never get a good full view of it, but one enters a kitchen area where to the right is a bathtub and sink on the side, both with rolled lips, wainscoting on the wall behind, cupboards above.
 The kitchen has both a window and a door in it leading to the one other room in the apartment.

-Now compare that apartment to the apartment of the street prostitute the doctor encounters in Eyes Wide Shut.
+Now compare that apartment to Domino's.
 We have the same kitchen area with the bathtub and sink on the right, both with rolled lips, wainscoting on the wall behind, cupboards above.
 The kitchen has both a window and a door in it leading to the prostitute's bedroom.
 There had been a bra hanging from the light fixture in the apartment in Hi, Mom! and here there are bras hanging over the bathtub.

 I know there are a number of apartments in New York where the bathtub is in the kitchen but you don't often see them in movies and it's the combination of elements, not just the bathtub and sink but the look of them, the placement, the cupboard, the wainscoting and the door and the window looking into the next room, the layout of all of it that leaped up and shouted, Eyes Wide Shut!.
 The similarities seem so stark to me, one could wonder (at least I could) if Stanley Kubrick's apartment set was referencing Jon Rubin's apartment in Hi, Mom!
 Especially taking into consideration the plots of the two movies and the confusion as to what is real and what is contrived.